Neutral Fall Decorating with Fall Leaves

 Floral Centrepiece with Faux Fall Leaves

-I made an Instagram Reel about this fall centrepiece.
+I made an Instagram Reel about this beautiful fall centrepiece.
 I love using chicken wire in a planter to keep the faux leaves from flopping over.

 Just use wire cutters to cut the stems off the branch.